 Pepys's childhood was only partially spent under his parents' roof.
 For a time he and his next brother, Tom, were sent to a nurse, Goody Lawrence, at Kingsland in the country just north of London.
 About 1644 he was living with his Huntingdonshire relations (probably at Brampton), because for a while he attended Huntingdon grammar school.
 He came away with an admiration for the school's favourite son, Oliver Cromwell, which he did not abandon despite his loyalty to the restored monarchy.
 His schooling was completed at St Paul's under its formidable high master John Langley.
 Pepys warmed more to the surmaster, Samuel Cromleholme, and was pained to see him degenerate into a comic drunk.
 From his schooldays Pepys kept a volume of Xenophon which he solemnly inscribed in Greek with his name and the date 1649the year in which he was an approving spectator at the execution of Charles I.

 St Paul's gave Pepys a leaving exhibition in 1650, and on 21 June he entered his name at Trinity Hall, Cambridge, where his uncle John Pepys LLD was a fellow.
 Several members of the family had distinguished themselves in the law, and Samuel seemed to be headed in the same direction.
 But it was at Magdalene that he was admitted a sizar on 1 October, and where he took up residence on 5 March 1651.
 On 3 April he was advanced to a scholarship on the foundation of John Spendluffe.
 Perhaps an invitation came from the new master, John Sadler, a neighbour of the Pepyses in Salisbury Court; another influence may have been Samuel Morland, who became Pepys's tutor, and who knew the Montagus.
 Whatever the circumstances, it was a move which Pepys and the college only once had occasion to regret (when he was reprimanded for drunkenness in hall on the night of 20 October 1653).
-Pepys retained fond memories of the college beer and the town tart; he also made many lasting friendships.
+Pepys retained fond memories of the college beer and he also made many lasting friendships.
 In the first year he kept with Robert Sawyer, a third-year man and a future attorney-general.
 Richard Cumberland, later bishop of Peterborough, had been a contemporary of Pepys at St Paul's, but it was at Magdalene that they became close friends.
 On 4 October 1653 Pepys was elected to a Smith scholarship.
 He took his BA in March 1654, recording his new status in a book of cabalistic hokum which had taken his fancy.
 After he left Cambridge Pepys regularly visited his old college; he proceeded MA on 26 June 1660.

 Soon after coming down Pepys was found employment in the London household of Edward Mountagu, now a councillor of state in Cromwell's protectorate.
 Pepys's duties were at first trivial, but as Mountagu's professional and family life took him increasingly away from London, he became effectively his master's secretary.
 Nevertheless he was scarcely well enough placed to marry, which at the end of 1655, when still living in one room of Mountagu's Whitehall lodgings, he did.
 He had fallen in love with Elizabeth [see